jvrglr/Scripts_and_notes/New_Fortran_notes.md

 3. carefull with type conversion! let i, n be integers,  ```i**n ``` is different from ```dble(i)**n``` !!!!

+4. Integer division truncates by deafault: 5/2 generates 2 as outcome. nint(dble(5)/2) generates 3 as outcome.

 ### From number to string and vice versa
 https://coderwall.com/p/dqwzea/str2num-and-num2str-functions-in-fortran